JusSergey/NeonSnake/README.md

 All support, on platforms: linux, android.

-Else platforms: not support local game.
+Other platforms: not support local game.